What is M-Lab?

 How can I add an M-Lab test to my website, app or other software?

 M-Lab’s open source tests can be added to your website, mobile application, or other software.
-The Network Diagnostic Tool (NDT) from Internet 2, has been used by a number of third party websites and application developers, including internethealthtest.org, the city of Seattle’s broadband map, Bittorrent’s uTorrent client, and several others.
+The Network Diagnostic Tool (NDT) has been used by a number of third party websites and application developers, including internethealthtest.org, the city of Seattle’s broadband map, Bittorrent’s uTorrent client, and several others.

 The M-Lab team regularly consults with and supports application and web developers interested in integrating our client tests.
 If you are interested in adding an M-Lab test to your website or application, please review our developer guide or contact us.